dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 If there are no errors, you will end up with a file called `eva02_large_patch14_448.onnx` in your working directory.

 {{< notice tip >}}
-You can inspect and visualize the ONNX model using the [Netron](https://netron.app/) webapp.
+Inspect and visualize the ONNX model using the [Netron](https://netron.app/) webapp.
 {{< /notice >}}

 ### 🖥️ ONNX Runtime on CPU